-For all these reasons and more, you may want to contemplate wired connections throughout your home, even if you’ve got more than one floor.
-Through your reading, you will get to know the benefits of going wired and the answer to the question if you are asking, “How to get Ethernet in my room.”
+For all these reasons and more, you might want to consider wired connections throughout your home, even if you have more than one floor.
+In this article, you’ll learn about the benefits of going wired and how to get Ethernet in your room.

 Basic Hardware: Routers, Switches, and Hubs